 Large life science companies from Denmark and abroad are headed from the Hørsholm location, for example the Swiss pharma company Roche, the ingredients developer Chr.
 Hansen, and the allergy concern ALK.
-Both Chr.
-Hansen and ALK are currently adding on to their facilities, says Steen Donner.
+Chr.
+Hansen is currently adding on to their facilities, says Steen Donner.

-At the location in Lyngby, more than 50 startups have been accelerated annually in the incubator FutureBox since it was established in 2018.
+At the location in Lyngby, more than 50 startups have been accelerated annually in the incubator FutureBox since it was established in 2018